-What’s Happening: People separated, China closing Everest
+What’s Happening: People separated, entertainment disrupted

-People around the world have become increasingly isolated from each other due to a mounting number of travel bans, school closures and canceled sporting events.
+People around the world have become increasingly isolated from each other due to a mounting number of travel bans, school closures and canceled public events.

 These are some of the latest developments on Thursday: